Enjoy sex like you used to

 FDA-approved PDE5 inhibitors include:

-Learn more in our guide to PDE5 inhibitors
+Learn more about each of these options in our guide to PDE5 inhibitors.

-We also offer erectile dysfunction medication in the form of chewable hard mints.
-These ED meds contain the active ingredients in the drugs Cialis, Levitra and Staxyn® at different dosages.
+We also offer access to erectile dysfunction medication in the form of chewable hard mints.
+These ED meds contain the active ingredients in the drugs Cialis, Viagra, and Staxyn® at different dosages.

-You’ll need a prescription to get ED medications, so speak to your primary care provider or a urologist.
+You’ll need a prescription for ED medications, so speak to your primary care provider or a urologist.
 To skip the awkward IRL chat, consider an online consultation with a licensed healthcare provider.

-There are also surgical treatments for erectile dysfunction, but these are usually reserved for those who can’t take or don’t react well to ED drugs.
+There are also surgical treatments for erectile dysfunction, like penile implants, but these are usually reserved for those who can’t take or don’t react well to ED drugs.

 ED can be caused by an unhealthy lifestyle — or the health problems an unhealthy lifestyle can lead to.
 In any case, bad habits can make the problem harder to fix.

-The good news is a few lifestyle adjustments might help you get hard
+The good news is that a few lifestyle adjustments might help you get hard

-Try working on these common causes of ED:
+Try working on addressing these common causes of ED:

 • Quitting smoking